 “Then you’d better go,” I said with a laugh.

-With another glance at my feet, she disappeared through the double doors connecting my store with the Herb Shoppe that had once belonged to my father, Winter Rain, but now belonged to my best friend Jake.
+After another glance at my feet, she disappeared through the double doors connecting my store with the Herb Shoppe that had once belonged to my father, Winter Rain, but now belonged to my best friend, Jake Ryan.
 Or my formerly-best-friend-turned-boyfriend-then-turned-friend-again Jake.
-We were finding our way back to our friendship since my engagement to a local police homicide detective and Jake’s meeting of a new woman, but it was sometimes awkward.
+We were finding our way back to friendship since my engagement to a local homicide detective and Jake’s subsequent meeting of his current girlfriend, but it was sometimes awkward.
 I missed the old days of being regular best friends.

 Since my store was dead, our shared full-time employee, Thera Brinker, was selling herbs in Jake’s shop, and our part-time helper, Jazzy Storm, aka Jessica Sandstrom, who I’d recently put over my online sales, was off today.
-That left just me and Kylan.
+That left just Kylan and me.

 The minute his mother vanished, the boy rushed over.
 He was a pretty child, with his mother’s blond hair and an appealing round face.
 His expression was somber, though, and he didn’t smile as he approached.
 He wore a T-shirt, faded jeans, and worn tennis shoes.
-A black backpack with worn trim slung over one shoulder.
+A black backpack with frayed trim hung over one shoulder.

 “I need your help,” he said, his gaze flicking past me to the Little People display with unveiled disinterest.
 Not even the nineteen seventy-four castle with the turquoise flag caught his attention, and it was everyone’s favorite.

 “Would you like to see something?”
-I asked the boy, reaching in my pocket for the keys.
+I asked the boy, reaching in my dress pocket for the keys.
 “You were looking at the cars, right?”
-Recently, I’d taken to locking small items in cases, an action my hippy adoptive parents would have decried.
+Recently, I’d taken to locking small items in cases, an action my adoptive parents, diehard flower children, would have decried.

-“I don’t want to buy anything,” he said, which surprised me.
+“I don’t want to buy anything right now,” he said, which surprised me.

 “Oh, okay.
-Well how can I help you then?”
+How can I help you then?”